How it works

 crc32 u32 LE # over magic+version+flags

-Encryption is AES-256-GCM with a random 12-byte nonce.
+Encryption is AES-256-GCM with a random 12-byte nonce, applied separately to the run body and footer.
 The key is never stored; it must be supplied via TAU_ENCRYPTION_KEY at startup.
-The FLAG_ENCRYPTED bit prevents accidentally opening an encrypted file without a key.
+The encrypted-body flag prevents accidentally opening an encrypted file without a key.

 Write-Ahead Log